fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ### @types/{npm_package}

 Let's return to the basic idea of TypeScript.
-TypeScript expects all globally used code to be typed, as it does for your own code when your project has a reasonable configuration.
+TypeScript expects all globally-used code to be typed, as it does for your own code when your project has a reasonable configuration.
 The TypeScript library itself contains only typings for the code of the TypeScript package.
 It is possible to write your own typings for a library, but that is almost never needed - since the TypeScript community has done it for us!

 <!-- As in the world of npm, TypeScript also celebrates open source code and the community around it is active and continuously reacting to updates and changes in commonly used npm-packages.
 That is why the typings for npm-packages are almost always to be found, so that you won't be alone creating types for all of your thousands of dependencies. -->
-As with npm, the TypeScript world also celebrates open source code.
-The community is active and continuously reacting to updates and changes in commonly used npm-packages.
+As with npm, the TypeScript world also celebrates open-source code.
+The community is active and continuously reacting to updates and changes in commonly-used npm packages.
-You can almost always find the typings for npm-packages, so you don't have to create types for all of your thousands of dependencies alone.
+You can almost always find the typings for npm packages, so you don't have to create types for all of your thousands of dependencies alone.

 <!-- Usually types for existing packages can be found by under the <i>@types</i>-organization within npm, so that you can add the relevant types to your project by installing an npm package with the name of your package with a @types/ - prefix, for example:<i>npm install --save-dev @types/react @types/express @types/lodash @types/jest @types/mongoose</i> and the list goes on and on.
 The <i>@types/*</i> are maintained by [Definitely typed](http://definitelytyped.org/), a community project with the goal to maintaining types of everything in one place. -->
-Usually types for existing packages can be found from the <i>@types</i>-organization within npm, and you can add the relevant types to your project by installing an npm package with the name of your package with @types/ - prefix.
+Usually, types for existing packages can be found from the <i>@types</i> organization within npm, and you can add the relevant types to your project by installing an npm package with the name of your package with a @types/ prefix.
 For example: <i>npm install --save-dev @types/react @types/express @types/lodash @types/jest @types/mongoose</i> and so on and so on.
-The <i>@types/*</i> are maintained by [Definitely typed](http://definitelytyped.org/), a community project with the goal to maintaining types of everything in one place.
+The <i>@types/*</i> are maintained by [Definitely typed](http://definitelytyped.org/), a community project with the goal of maintaining types of everything in one place.

-Sometimes an npm package can also include its types within the code and in that case installing the corresponding <i>@types/*</i> is not necessary.
+Sometimes, an npm package can also include its types within the code and, in that case, installing the corresponding <i>@types/*</i> is not necessary.

 > **NB:** Since the typings are only used before compilation, the typings are not needed in the production build and they should <i>always</i> be in the devDependencies of the package.json.